MoniMurray/spin-me-a-story/README.md

 Following deployment, I tested that the application runs as expected in the Python terminal.

 A problem in gitpod relating to variables assigned but not used arose relating to variables assigned to list comprehensions in the class Story_bones.
 The list comprehensions were used to shorten code where longer nested for loops had been used previously.
+Reluctuantly, though the code worked perfectly with the list comprehensions, they were an overuse of code and as the application works perfectly without them I opted to remove them to remove the problem warnings from gitpod.

 ## Future features